aliakseiyanchuk/terraform-provider-az-confidential/docs/resources/keyvault_key.md

   Creates a version of a key in the destination key vault from the provided ciphertext and additional parameters supplied as resource attributes.
-  The resource can import RSA or Elliptic curve.
+  The resource can import RSA or Elliptic curve keys.
   How to create the ciphertext
   The ciphertext (i.e. the value of the content attribute) can be created with the encrypt_keyvault_key function.
   This function will generate only the ciphertext.
 A complimentary tfgen https://github.com/aliakseiyanchuk/terraform-provider-az-confidential-tfgen